luvrksnskye/Douce-Framboise-Cafe-Website/README.md

 # Douce Framboise Cafe! 🍓

-Welcome to the most special corner of the internet - a website made with love for my amazing friend! ✨
+Welcome to the most special corner of the internet - a website made with love for my amazing friend!
+Please note that this was not optimized for phones, so please check the website in a desktop environment. ✨

 ## 💖 About This Project